Buying Opinions: The Principal's Problem

+which is the highest payoff the agent can obtain--if he accepts the contract and does not walk away after acquiring information--when his posterior is \(\mathbf{x}\).
+By construction, \(W\) is continuous and piecewise strictly concave.
+The agent chooses a distribution over posteriors to maximize his \emph{ex ante} value.

+\cite{caplin2022rationally} observe that the agent's optimal behavior corresponds to the hyperplane that is tangent to the concavified value function at the prior \(\mu\).\footnote{The concavified value function is the pointwise lowest concave function that majorizes the value function.} We denote this hyperplane by \(\mathcal{H}\) and sometimes refer to it as the \emph{concavifying hyperplane}.
+As is standard, we can identify this supporting hyperplane $\mathcal{H}$ with an affine function $f_\mathcal{H}\left(\mathbf{x}\right) \colon \Delta (\Theta) \to \mathbb{R}$.
+This hyperplane is the central object in our contracting problem under study: as we will shortly discover, the principal's implementation problem is essentially one of choosing this hyperplane, which pins down the required transfers.
+The agent's optimal \emph{ex ante} value is given by \(f_{\mathcal{H}}(\mu)\).

+\cite{caplin2022rationally} point out that the optimal posteriors are the points at which this hyperplane intersects \(W\); we denote the set of such points by \(P_{(M,t)}\):

-The above condition need not be sufficient for implementation: the contract must also prevent the agent from walking away at any point in the interaction.
-In particular, no matter what the realized posterior is, the agent cannot deviate profitably by taking her outside option without making a report; this requires (note that this constraint holding also prevents potential double deviations in which the agent learns differently before taking her outside option)
+By construction, at every $\mathbf{x} \in P_{(M,t)}$, it is optimal for the agent to report the realized posterior honestly.
+Therefore, a necessary condition for a distribution \(F\) to be implemented by a contract $(M,t)$ is that $\supp(F) = P_{(M,t)}$.\footnote{Technically, this is incorrect: the necessary condition is that \(\supp(F) \subseteq P_{(M,t)}\).
+The stated equality anticipates Proposition \ref{housekeeping}, in which we argue that WLOG \(F\) has affinely-independent support.} This need not be sufficient for implementation: the contract must also prevent the agent from walking away at any point in the interaction.
+In particular, no matter what the realized posterior is, the agent cannot deviate profitably by taking his outside option without making a report; this requires

-We also need to ensure that the agent's value from accepting the contract exceeds her outside option, that is, $f_{\mathcal{H}}(\mu) \ge v_0$; but since $c(\mu) = 0$, this is already included in Constraint \ref{icorig}.
-Thus,
+As this constraint imposes restrictions \emph{ex interim}, we often call it the interim individual rationality constraint (or participation constraint).\footnote{The relevance of this constraint is illustrated in an example in Section \ref{impeg}.} It is stronger than the \textit{ex ante} participation constraint $f_{\mathcal{H}}(\mu) \ge v_0$.